Causeries

 Sometimes, we can sense that something is off in a relationship without really knowing how to put it into words.
 This activity aims to help participants better understand the difference between a healthy and a toxic dynamic, and to learn how to recognize the signals that reveal what is really happening.
 Together, we will explore how to identify the signs that indicate whether a relationship is right for us, so we can choose connections that truly benefit our well-being.

-April 10, from 12:00 to 12:45
+Avril 10, from 12:00 to 12:45

 Fidelity, Jealousy, and Emotional Security: Navigating Sensitive Areas (bilingual chat)